Changing life for the better

 2. Less smoke pollution inside villagers' huts, avoiding injuries to eyes and lungs.

 Solar panels save time and provide light.
-We supplied the village with 4, freeing hours spent walking to charge one of the few village cell phones.
+We supplied the village with four, freeing hours spent walking to charge one of the few village cell phones.

-In typical Maasai fashion, the villagers donated half their panels to the local public school which had a single bulb for an entire dormitory.
+In typical Maasai fashion, the villagers donated 2 of their panels to the local public school which had a single bulb for an entire dormitory.

 String Lights to the Rescue!

-We also moved the village kindergarten and water tanks, and re-laid the pipes to connect them back to the wellhead.
+We moved the village kindergarten, too, and the water tanks, which required re-laying the pipes to connect them back to the wellhead.